apache/brpc/docs/cn/server.md

 struct ServerOptions {
     ...
     // The factory to create/destroy data attached to each RPC session.
-    // If this field is NULL, Controller::session_local_data() is always NULL.
+    // If this field is nullptr, Controller::session_local_data() is always nullptr.
     // NOT owned by Server and must be valid when Server is running.
-    // Default: NULL
+    // Default: nullptr
     const DataFactory* session_local_data_factory;

     // Prepare so many session-local data before server starts, so that calls